wagdav/thewagner.net/content/2025-01-15-Six-months-of-cdk.markdown

 but CloudFormation.

 Despite its advanced capabilities CloudFormation gathered a bad reputation.
-I used to judge CloudFormation exclusively on the syntax of its specification languge.
+I I used to judge CloudFormation exclusively on the syntax of its specification languge.
 When I looked at a CloudFormation template I saw a verbose YAML configuration file sprinkled with awkward [built-in functions][CFFunctions].

+AWS publishes sample templates [in this website][CFSamples] each of them represented as a _map_, a simple data structure.
+Click on any "Launch Stack" button and you have a working application.
+That's a lot of power from an ugly YAML file.

 * Surface language is YAML, looks like LISP